-NOTE - 12 SUBSEQUENT EVENTS
+NOTE 14 - SUBSEQUENT EVENTS

-Management of the City has evaluated subsequent events through October 15, 2022, which was the date the report was available for release.
+Management of the City has evaluated subsequent events through July 1, 2024, which was the date the report was available for release.
 No events have occurred subsequent to the date of the financial statements that would require adjustment to or disclosure in the financial statements.
-However, in March 2020, the World Health Organization declared the outbreak of a novel coronavirus (COVID-19) as a pandemic.